wp-plugins/fabulous-form-maker/readme.txt

 * [Submit issues to the author](mailto:iwork@ellytronic.com)

 =  Features =
 * Users can add a variety of input boxes, textareas, and select boxes.
-No support yet for <datalist>.
 * Users can completely style form elements by calling the form id before the targeted elements in their CSS.
 * Supports required textboxes and password fields.